inspiredminds/contao-search-and-replace/README.md

             'InspiredMinds\ContaoSearchAndReplace\Message\ReplaceMessage': search_and_replace
 ```

-If you use a `doctrine://` transport you will also have to install `symfony/doctrine-messenger`:
+If you use such a `doctrine://` messenger transport you will also have to install `symfony/doctrine-messenger`:

 ```
 composer require symfony/doctrine-messenger